savonet/book/streaming.md

 i.e. why allow the `sine` operator to generate video and midi data, whereas those are always quite useless (they are blank).
 The reason is mainly because of the following pattern.
 Suppose that you want to generate a blue screen with a sine wave as sound.
-You would immediately write something like this
+You would immediately write something like this\indexop{add}

 ```{.liquidsoap include="liq/blue-sine.liq" from=1}
 ```